Love it or hate, a 16-year Swedish old girl took the world by surprise with her message. But to what end?

 Assuming that we will raise carbon taxes one day.
 The average person driving their car will be the ones who will end up paying the real cost.
 Why?
 Because it is highly probable that corporations could make even more money under a model like this where they raise prices.

 Simply throwing money at a problem is not a feasible solution.
-Imagine if billions of dollars are funnelled into government coffers as the result of some type of New Green Deal.
+Imagine if billions of dollars are funneled into government coffers as the result of some type of New Green Deal.
 What happens next?
 There doesn’t seem to be any plan for what actually happens to the money, and when plans are actually offered.
 They normally fall short or end up in someone’s pocket.